Every donation could save a life and improve another.

 What if that person was you?
-Do you even know you are infected?
-Or, do you just feel sick all of the time?
+Do you even know you are living with HIV?
+Or, have you felt sicker over time and found it harder to recover from colds and illnesses?
 Do you need medical care, but worried about who will know?
 What if you got laid off and couldn’t afford life-sustaining care?
 What if you knew that your unborn child could be at risk without treatment?
 What if you couldn’t afford food and your medication?
 What if you were sick and homeless?
 For most of us, such worries result in added stress.
 What if your diagnosis could be traced back to periods of abuse?
 Talking with a counselor may help, but what if you can’t afford counseling?
 What if you don’t have insurance?
 Or, can’t afford the co-pays?

 According to the CDC, The Body.com and other sources, routine medical treatment and monthly medications for someone living with HIV/AIDS can range from $2,000 to $5,000 per month or $24,000 to $60,000 per year if no insurance coverage exists.
 Additionally, the same sources estimate that nearly 500,000 people living with HIV will require some form of housing assistance in their lifetime.
 Who would you turn to if you had HIV and were living on the street?
 What about food?
 According to the U.S. Department of Agriculture and the U.S. Food and Drug Administration, for a single person between the ages of 19 and 50, a low-cost grocery estimate can average $209.90 to $241.80 per month.
 How much do you spend on groceries each month?